nancy-gl/Power-BI-Projects/README.md

 # Power-BI-Projects
-Created these Power BI Reports testing the various features of it.
+Created these Power BI Reports testing the various features of it with the data available in the internet.

 ## Project 1: Optical Data Analysis - Report
 ### Summary